 The remaining mutineers were taken to Batavia for trial.
 Five were hanged.
 Skipper Jacobsz, despite being tortured, did not confess to his part in planning the mutiny and escaped execution due to lack of evidence.
 What finally became of him is unknown, but it is suspected that he died in prison in Batavia.
 A VOC board of inquiry decided that Pelsaert had exercised a lack of authority and was therefore partly responsible for what had happened.
 The soldier Wiebbe Hayes was hailed a hero and promoted.

-Of the original 341 people on board Batavia, only 68 survived the voyage.
+Of the original 341 people on board Batavia, 117 survived the voyage.*

 The Batavia was a Dutch East Indiaman (spiegelretourschip).
 It was built in 1627-‘28 in Amsterdam for the Dutch East India Company (VOC).

 A replica of the Batavia was built by master carpenter Willem Vos in Lelystad, the Netherlands between 1985-‘95.
 The Batavia replica was built with traditional materials, and wood such as oak and hemp.
 The tools used were also as traditional as possible.

 For the design of the replica, the remains of the original ship in Fremantle together with the Vasa were used, as well as 17th-century building descriptions (actual building plans were not made at the time), and prints and paintings (artists, at the time, generally painted fairly true to nature) of similar ships.

 On September 25, 1999, the new Batavia was transported to Australia where she was the flagship for the Dutch Olympic team in 2000.
 On June 12, 2001, the ship returned to the Bataviawerf in Lelystad, where it remains on display to visitors.

 |People on board||341|

 |Width||36 feet (11 m)|

 - Research at the survivor camp on Beacon Island (pdf museum W.A.).